 You can, but I don’t recommend it.
 Here’s the deal, these have zero preservatives and don’t have the ingredients to make them rise after being frozen.

-Can I freeze these dinner rolls after baking?
+Can I freeze these dinner rolls after baking them?

 How do I store them after baking these dinner rolls?